When you're at the grocery store, do you find yourself making food choices based on health promises on the front of packages?

 ➎ Ingredients are listed in order of weight.

 So, the first three to five ingredients should all "make sense" to what you expect to be eating.

 If you buy e.g. cheese, and the first three ingredients are not something to do with... you know... milk, or cheese, be skeptical.

 ➏ Check the number of calories per serving, and the calories from fat.

 The total number of calories is very important if you're attempting to control your weight.
 The calories from fat are less important.
 Much more important is the type of fat.
 You don't want it to come from trans fat.

 Unfortunately, current rules do not require labels to distinguish whole grains from processed grains.
-The label does give information on dietary fiber.
-As a rule of thumb, aim for foods that have 5 g of fiber per serving, or at least one gram of fiber for every 10 grams of carbohydrate
+The label does give information on dietary fibre.
+As a rule of thumb, aim for foods that have 5 g of fibre per serving, or at least one gram of fibre for every 10 grams of carbohydrate